State Department identifies 23 violations, 'multiple security incidents' concerning Clinton emails

 "omg," top Clinton aide Huma Abedin wrote to Justin Cooper, the technology pro overseeing Clinton's private home-based email servers, when he told her shortly after midnight on Jan.
 9, 2011, that "someone was trying to hack us."

 And in March, it was revealed that the Justice Department "negotiated" an agreement with Clinton's legal team that ensured the FBI did not have access to emails on her private servers relating to the Clinton Foundation.
-Former FBI special agent Peter Strzok testified about the arrangement during a closed-door appearance before the House Judiciary Committee last summer, according to a transcript released this year.
+Former FBI official Peter Strzok testified about the arrangement during a closed-door appearance before the House Judiciary Committee last summer, according to a transcript released this year.

 "A significant filter team" was employed at the FBI, Strzok said, to "work through the various terms of the various consent agreements."
 Limitations imposed on agents' searches included date ranges, and names of domains and people, Strzok said, among other categories.